FerreolS/Signals-and-systems-m1-tpe/lecture-notes/Lecture-notes.typ

-=== Properties of Discrete Time Fourier Series
+=== Properties of Discrete-Time Fourier Series
-The properties of Fourier series decomposition for discrete time signal are similar to the continuous signal ones described in @sec-FSeries-properties.
+The properties of Fourier series decomposition for discrete-time signals are similar to the continuous signal ones described in @sec-FSeries-properties.

 #show table.cell: set text(size: 10pt)
 #figure(